sviperll/maven-profiledep-extention/README.md

 $ mvn help:active-profiles
 ````

-Let's pretend that this will produce follwing output:
+Let's pretend that this will produce following output:

 ````
 The following profiles are active: